openoereb/pyramid_oereb/doc/source/configuration.rst

 This third model is usefull if you maintain your legal documents using the OEREBlex application and you have a specific cantonal model for your data.
 It is similar to the pyramid_oereb standard model, but all the document related tables are omitted.
-Instead the documents are linked with the geolink attribute.
+Instead the documents are linked by the geolink attribute.

 .. _configuration-additional-topics: